anotherhope/rcloud/docs/README.md

 ## Local To Remote

-First create a remote provider on rclone configuration:
+First create a remote provider on rclone with:

 ```
 $ rclone config